As a pediatric mucsuloskeletal speciatist, Dr. Weber examines all the joints of the body (except the inner ear…).

 The hip joint is a ball and socket joint that is part of the pelvis, it is a very stable.
 Reduced mobility in this joint directly strains the joints of the pelvis and lumbar spine.
 This responds well to mobilization and stabilizing exercises.

-A common problem area is the pelvis, low back and hip complex.
+A common problem area for older children is the pelvis, low back and hip complex.
 Having skills in differential diagnosis is critical to differentiate a hip problem from a pelvis or low back problem.
 Clinically, it is very common that a patient has been told they have a hip problem when a thorough examination reveals a problem stemming from the low back.
 The lumbar spine sits on top of the pelvis, in particular the sacrum.
 The spine is like a chain with many small parts that should be mobile.
 In the lumbar spine the joints are formed to move sideways and forward and backward.
 This area is injured most often when bending forward, twisting and lifting.
+For the young athlete, over-training during a growth spurt is a common reason for injury to the growth plate and more serious low back pain.

 When parts of the “chain” or vertebrae are not moving as they should, there is a strain on the adjacent areas.
 The goal with treatment is to restore normal functioning and recommend exercises to make the area stable.

 The shoulder complex is made up of the clavicle, the shoulder blade and the head of the humerus (top of the arm).
 The glenohumeral joint or the moveable part of the shoulder is rather unstable compared to the hip.
 It is more easily injured and requires very specific training to avoid long term problems with the shoulder.
 The clavicle and shoulder blade are less often injured, but may not function optimally with a shoulder injury.
+The exception here is snowboard injuries.
 These are addressed in treatment and rehabilitation.

-The elbow and wrist are common areas of complaint.
+The elbow and wrist are areas of complaint with injuries falling on the outstretched arm (skateboard, snowboard).
 The elbow is a unique joint which bends and can rotate.
 Depending on the type of injury or overuse syndrome which presents treatment addresses joint function and muscles that support the joint.
 The wrist has many small bones and the joints here must function perfectly to avoid pain and discomfort.
-In recent years complaints have increased with the monotone use of the arms at the computer.
+In recent years complaints have increased with the monotone use of the hadns, wrists and arms on screens and at the computer (for children gaming for long periods of time can be problematic).
 Good ergonomics are critical for avoiding overuse and appropriate information is an important aspect of rehabilitation.

 Pain in the shoulder, arm, elbow, wrist or hand can reflect a problem in the neck.